 Where to Eat – Postero, housed in a former bank, has been catching headlines for its modern take on classic American dishes like BBQ-Macaroni Gratin.
 Be sure to check out the bank vault which now serves as the wine cellar.

-When to Go – Held every Memorial Day Weekend, the North Carolina Apple Festival celebrates the area’s over 200 apple growers.
+When to Go – Held every Labor Day Weekend, the North Carolina Apple Festival celebrates the area’s over 200 apple growers.

 Spruce Pine: A Mountain Artist Enclave

 Spruce Pine is the mountain artist enclave that you’ve never heard of.
 Located an hour north of Asheville, just minutes from the Blue Ridge Parkway, the town of two thousand offers a variety of artist studios and galleries.
 Popular shopping destinations include the Toe River Arts Council Gallery, the Market on Oak, and Moose Crossing & Co.
 Artwork isn’t just confined to galleries though.
 Because of the number of artists in the area – thanks to nearby Penland School of Crafts – public artwork is on display all over town.

 The town is also known for trout fishing and gem mining.
 Since Spruce Pine is a Mountain Heritage Trout City, you can fish from the Toe River as it flows through the quaint downtown.
 For more on the Spruce Pine Mining District, one of the world’s richest swatches of gems, visit the Emerald Village and North Carolina Mining Museum.
 Of course, all the mountain activities that one would expect like hiking and rafting are also available.

 Where to Eat – Customers from all over the state travel to Spruce Pine to eat at Knife & Fork, a restaurant from James Beard-recognized chef Nate Allen.
 The menu changes daily based on what’s available from local farmers.